 The Code provides that all registration plates, certificates of title, registration certificates, or the license of any dealer or wrecker are the property of the State.
-The bill would require them to contain information required by the Code and be made in a manner and bear information and be in a configuration as prescribed by the Department of State.
+The bill requires them to contain information required by the Code and be made in a manner and bear information and be in a configuration as prescribed by the Department of State.

 Under the Code, when the Department cancels or suspends a vehicle registration or certificate of title, or the license of a dealer or wrecker as authorized, the owner or person in possession of it immediately must return the evidence of the canceled or suspended registration, title, or license to the Department.
-It is unlawful for any person to fail or refuse to surrender to the Department upon demand any registration, certificate of title, or dealer license.
-The bill would include a registration plate in this provision.
+It is unlawful for a person to fail or refuse to surrender to the Department upon demand any registration, certificate of title, dealer license, or, under the bill, registration plate.

-MCL 257.7a et al. Legislative Analyst: Julie Cassidy
+MCL 257.7a et al. Legislative Analyst: Suzanne Lowe